 Bivariate testing for potential confounding factors demonstrated that maternal age, psychiatric history, substance abuse, smoking during pregnancy, socioeconomic scale, the number of previous births and the combined variables for gestational age and weight for gestational age were associated with perinatal risk factors and ADHD (Table 1).
 These variables were included as covariates in the final analyses.

 The perinatal risk factors associated with ADHD in the univariate analyses included: mother’s high blood pressure, uterine bleeding, breech presentation, induced labour, elective C-section, urgent or emergency C-section, low Apgar scores and NICU admission.
-After adjusting for the covariates, all the factors remained except mother’s high blood pressure and uterine bleeding.
+After adjusting for the covariates, all these factors remained significant except mother’s high blood pressure and uterine bleeding.
 In the final model the remaining significant risk factors of ADHD were breech presentation, induced labour, elective C-section and low Apgar scores (Table 2).

 The highest ORs for ADHD in the final model were low Apgar scores.
 The OR was 1.41 (95% CI 1.18-1.68) for Apgar scores of 0-4, 1.17 (95% CI 1.02-1.35) for Apgar scores of 5-6 and 1.12 (95% CI 1.06-1.19) for Apgar scores of 7-8 compared with Apgar scores of 9-10.
 This increasing trend of ORs for decreasing Apgar scores was consistently found in all groups stratified by gestational age (Table 3).